 Tip: I chose to make the puzzles normal-size, but you could print the pieces extra large and use them as a whole-class matching game.

 Working with a small group of students, I placed the square-based pyramid label in the center of the table.
 I explained that students would need to find three bottom pieces that fit with it:

 - a count of its faces, vertices and edges

 - a real world object that matched

-To help them figure out how many faces, vertices and edges it had, I gave them a square-based pyramid model that we had in our set of 3D shapes and had them count them.
+To help them figure out how many faces, vertices and edges it had, I gave them a square-based pyramid model that we had in our set of 3D shapes.
+Then, I had them count each characteristic.

-With just one piece left to go, I challenged them to think of a few real world objects that were square-based pyramids.
-It was a stretch but one child remembered seeing a picture of the Louvre pyramid in a book and another student excitedly recalled the Egyptian pyramids.
+With just one piece left to go in our 3D shapes puzzle, I challenged them to think of a few real world objects that were square-based pyramids.
+It was a stretch, but one child remembered seeing a picture of the Louvre Pyramid in a book.
+Another student excitedly recalled the Egyptian Pyramids.

-The children continued working their way through the set of puzzles until all pieces had been matched.
+The children continued working their way through the puzzles until all pieces had been matched.